How to Send Emails with PHP Mail() Function and PHP Mailer

 Understanding PHP Mail Components

-To help you understand the PHP mail() function, we’ll review the components of the PHP script we used in the previous section.
+To help you understand the PHP mail() function, we’ll review the components of the PHP script used in the previous section.

 ini_set( 'display_errors', 1 );